-If an FDI also triggers a merger control notification, both an FDI authorization request and a merger control notification will be submitted; however, the timeline of the merger control procedure may be delayed and will be finalized subject to the solution under the FDI procedure.
+If an FDI also triggers a merger control notification, both an FDI authorization request and a merger control notification will be submitted.

 ROMANIA (CONTINUED)

 The FDI authorization request becomes effective (i) after the complete submission by the notifying parties of any additional information requested by CSFDI and (ii) after the issuance by all competent authorities of any relevant opinions requested by CSFDI.
 Generally, such opinions must be issued within 20 days from CSFDI's request; however, in case of a detailed analysis, CSAT may issue its binding opinion within 90 days from CSFDI's request.